lblod/validate-submission-service/README.md

 validate-submission:
   image: lblod/validate-submission-service
   volumes:
+    - ./config/semantic-forms:/share/semantic-forms
     - ./data/files/submissions:/share/submissions
-    - ./data/semantic-forms:/data/semantic-forms
 ```

+The volume mounted in `/share/semantic-forms` must contain all the Turtle files containing current and deprecated form definitions.
+We recommend adding a timestamp to the Turtle file names to differentiate them over time.

 The volume mounted in `/share/submissions` must contain the Turtle files containing the data harvested from the published documents.
 The resulting Turtle files to fill in the forms will also be written to this folder.

-The volume mounted in `/data/semantic-forms` must contain the description of the Toezicht forms in Turtle format.

 Configure the delta-notification service to send notifications on the `/delta` endpoint when an automatic submission task is read for validation.
 Add the following snippet in the delta rules configuration of your project: